textext/textext/README.md

 ### Tex Text Extension

 The installation of *Tex Text for Inkscape* is straightforward: Simply use the installer [TexText-Windows-0.5.2.exe](https://bitbucket.org/jcwinkler/textext/downloads/TexText-Windows-0.5.2.exe) and follow the instructions (basically, click *Next*, *Install* and *Done*, since you usually won't even have to change the installation directory).
-It will copy the required files into the user's Inkscape configuration directory (usually this is %USERPROFILE%\AppData\Roaming\Inkscape) and put three Keys into the Windows registry which notify PyGTK where to find the correct Python interpreter.
+It will copy the required files into the user's Inkscape configuration directory (usually this is `%USERPROFILE%\AppData\Roaming\Inkscape`) and put three keys into the Windows registry which notify PyGTK where to find the correct Python interpreter.

 SHA-256 Checksum for the Windows-installer: